Install py5#

 If you don’t like using the command line you can also download py5_environment.yml and create the environment using Anaconda Navigator.

-That environment file contains the below information, telling Anaconda to create an environment with Cairo and Jupyter Notebooks.
+That environment file contains the below information, telling Anaconda to create a Python 3.11 environment with Jupyter and many of py5’s required and optional dependencies.

 name: py5coding